jamolnng/jamolnng.github.io/_posts/2015-12-30-OpenCL Tutorial 2 - OpenCL Load Image.md

 Before we start make sure you download the PNG.h header available in the include and includes on the project's [GitHub page](https://github.com/jamolnng/OpenCL-CUDA-Tutorials) it in your project.
 We use this to load and save PNGs.
 <br/><br/>
-1) We need to create the OpenCL context.
-This is explained a bit more in depth in the first tutorial.
+<h4>1) We need to create the OpenCL context.
+This is explained a bit more in depth in the first tutorial.</h4>

 {% highlight cpp %}
 int main(int arg, char* args[])